bchavez/RethinkDb.Driver/README.md

 * `Source\RethinkDb.Driver.Tests\Generated`

-You can simply run all the unit tests in `RethinkDb.Driver.Tests` to test the driver's ability.
+You can simply run all the unit tests in `RethinkDb.Driver.Tests` to test the driver's correctness.

 #### Updating Generated Tests
+The generated unit tests can be updated.
 The process for updating the auto generated unit tests requires `convert_tests.py` from the Java driver source.
 The following process updates the C# generated tests from YAML files:

 1. Checkout the Java driver.
 2. Ensure you have `java_term_info.json` (if not read above on how to generate it).
-3. Copy our special C# [**`Test.yaml`**](https://github.com/bchavez/RethinkDb.Driver/blob/master/Source/Templates/CodeGen/Test.yaml) template to the Java driver's `java\template\` directory.
+3. Copy our special YAML [**`Test.yaml`**](https://github.com/bchavez/RethinkDb.Driver/blob/master/Source/Templates/CodeGen/Test.yaml) template to the Java driver's `java\template\` directory.
 The `template\Test.yaml`  file (from our repo) should be along side `template\Test.java` file in the Java driver folder.
-4. Make two edits to `convert_test.py` so the `Test.yaml` file is used when generating test outputs.
+4. Make two edits to `convert_test.py` to ensure the `Test.yaml` file is used when generating test outputs.

 	```
     class TestFile(object): def render(self)